citp/privacy-policy-historical/s/sq/squ/squarestate.net.md

-> *The following text is extracted and transformed from the squarestate.net privacy policy that was archived on 2013-09-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130927011334id_/http%3A//www.squarestate.net/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the squarestate.net privacy policy that was archived on 2014-03-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140301170249id_/http%3A//www.squarestate.net/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - SQUAR ESTATE

 ## Privacy Policy

 [Home](http://www.squarestate.net/ "Back to Home") » Privacy Policy

-Privacy Policy

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at support(at)squarestate.net.